smakela13/budget-tracker/README.md

 Do you want to get in better financial shape?

 This budget tracker will allow you to log your finances into a handy app that you can take with you anywhere, even if you don't have internet access.
-All you need to do is visit the app and log your income or purchases with the click of a button, then you'll see the chart of how . multiple exercises in a workout on a given day.
-You can view up to seven days worth of workouts.
-You can track your resistance and cardio exercises, too.
-All you need to do is track the name, type, weight, sets, reps, and duration.
-If you're doing cardio, then you'll also be given the ability to track distance traveled.
-Weight, sets, reps, and distance are optional entries in case you do or don't need them.
+All you need to do is visit the app and log your deposits or purchases with the click of a button, then you'll see the chart of how much money you currently have.
+If you use the application offline, when you once again have internet, you'll be able to see the changes online, too.

-Get ready to be in the best shape of your life!
+Get ready to excel at budgeting!

-This workout tracker was written in JavaScript using Express.js, Mongoose, Node.js, MongoDB Atlas, HTML, and CSS.
+This budget tracker was written in JavaScript using Express.js, Mongoose, Node.js, IndexedDB, MongoDB Atlas, Service Worker API, HTML, and CSS.
 It's deployed on Heroku.

 ## Table of Contents